Welcome to today's edition of the Rush 24-7 podcast.

 And all it is is a civil fine.

-They're gonna take a hit here.
+They're going to take a hit here.

-I think they're happy to take the hit here, pay the fine and roll on.
+I think they're happy to take the hit here, pay the fine, and roll on.

-They obviously have no problem with the Healthcare Regulatory Reform Act, and one of the reasons why is it's not gonna really hurt the big guys that much, but it's gonna run a lot of little guys out of business.
+And one of the reasons why is it's not going to really hurt the big guys that much, but it's going to run a lot of little guys out of business.

 And they've got so many ex-CEOs in and out of government all the time.